 Find all the Christmas trees

 There’s no clearer sign that Christmas is on its way than the profusion of pine trees that springs up the day after Thanksgiving in street stalls around the city, waiting to be dragged home.
-On November 30, the mother of all trees is lit during a ceremony at Rockefeller Center, where it will remain on display until early January.
+The mother of all trees was lit on 28 November during a ceremony at Rockefeller Center, where it will remain on display until 9pm 7 January.
 But lesser-known trees are just as noteworthy.
 Check out the gorgeous spruce in the Metropolitan Museum of Art, which is adorned with silk-robed angels and surrounded by an 18th-century Neapolitan Nativity scene.
 In the American Museum of Natural History, the tree is decorated with more than 800 intricate origami animals and volunteers are on standby to teach the paper-folding technique to younger visitors.
 Go make a dinosaur.

 Visit the window displays

 At Christmas, shop windows are more than an opportunity to advertise merchandise.
 In fact, the products almost seem irrelevant.
 What’s important is the spectacle as department stores vie to present the most elaborate installations.
 Past themes include miniature 19th-century theatres, Peanuts and animatronic teddy bears.
-Bergdorf Goodman used about seven million Swarovski crystals in its display last year.
-Other windows worth checking out are Bloomingdale’s on 59th Street, Macy’s Herald Square, Saks Fifth Avenue, Barneys on Madison Avenue and Tiffany & Co. on Fifth Avenue, where months of work is poured into a single tableau.
-The Barneys building was recently wrapped in a giant ribbon like a huge gift and, in 2014, Baz Luhrmann art-directed the windows (“Baz Dazzled”), which were over-the-top with gilded owls, bejewelled machinery and live dance performances.
+The best are at Bergdorf Goodman, Bloomingdale’s on 59th Street, Macy’s Herald Square, Saks Fifth Avenue, Barneys on Madison Avenue and Tiffany & Co. on Fifth Avenue, where months of work is poured into a single tableau.

 Admire GingerBread Lane

 Chef Jon Lovitch spends the entire year crafting his obsession from tonnes of sugar and royal icing.
 GingerBread Lane started out as 12 gingerbread houses baked in Kansas City but has grown into a village so enormous that it has broken Guinness World Records.
-Last year, at the New York Hall of Science, Lovitch arranged 1102 houses in an urban scene with subway cars, street lamps, an ice-skating rink and Grand Central Station.
+This year's display includes biscuity shopfronts with names like Pickles and Ice Cream Pregnancy Boutique and 8 Maids a Milking Dairy and Milk Bar.
 Line up mid-January to claim a piece of this sweet real estate.